Tesla Cybertruck Buying Guide 2026: US & Canada Prices, Trims & Range

 Owners in snowy, road-salt regions — Toronto, Montreal, Chicago, upstate New York — need to be especially diligent.
 Salt is the enemy of any vehicle, and doubly so for a bare-metal surface.
 The day-to-day care isn’t complicated:

 - Wash it often — especially after driving salted winter roads.
-Use a pH-neutral wash and a fine microfiber mitt to clear salt and iron particles promptly; don’t let them sit.
+Use a pH-neutral wash and a fine microfiber mitt — I use the Chemical Guys chenille wash mitt, which is gentle enough for the brushed finish — to clear salt and iron particles promptly; don’t let them sit.

 - Remove iron specks early — when you spot tea-staining, treat it with a dedicated stainless iron remover as soon as possible; the longer you wait, the harder it is to clear.